skaupper/VirtualJukebox/docs/src/RESTInterface.md

 The known errors are:

+- `401 Unauthorized`\n
+  If a client requested a new admin session but specified a wrong password.
 - `403 Forbidden`\n
   The request was done by an unauthorized user.
 That includes requests to admin endpoints by non-admins or an attempt to do multiple votes on the same track.
 - `404 Not found`\n
-  The requested endpoint has not been found.
+  The requested endpoint has not been found.\n
+  For now, unknown `track_id`s also trigger this error.
 - `405 Method not allowed`\n
   The requested endpoint was accessed with an unallowed method.
 - `422 Unprocessable Entity`\n